 “That whole yeast thing just scares me,” she shrugs.
 “And all that kneading and rising?
 I’m sure I’d do it wrong and, oh, I don’t know…” her voice trails off and suddenly she’s busily whisking a roux or butterflying a pork loin.

 The most important thing I’ve learned in my bread-baking experiments over the years is that the flour you choose matters.
-All-purpose, schmall purpose, I say.
 What’s the difference between bread flour and all-purpose flour, you might ask?
 Bread flour has a higher protein content, and protein is what gives bread its loft.
-Breads made with it will rise higher and develop an airier crumb.
-Using bread flour, which is available at any supermarket, in this recipe will give you a majestic loaf with a delicate crumb and a slightly crunchy crust.

 This fluffy, slightly sweet, slightly tangy bread is the perfect foil for melty butter, peanut butter, jam, honey, or any other spread.
 It’s great for sandwiches and makes a fantastic bread pudding, too.
-I’m planning to bake up a loaf for my mom the next time she visits and really freak her out.
+Oh, and did I mention that it is really easy to make and basically foolproof?
+I’m planning to bake up a loaf for my mom the next time she visits and really

 - 4 tablespoons unsalted butter, divided